 Scotland is divided in Highlands in the north and Lowlands in the south.
 Back in time, the Highlands were occupied by the Gaels, an ancient people who had their own culture and language, while the Lowlands were the land of the Scottish people.
 With time, due to many factors, the Gael people started to migrate to the Lowlands, leaving the Highlands little populated.

 Although the Gael culture almost disappeared, many people in the Highlands still preserves part of it, including the language.
-In some areas it is still taught in schools and some elders are still able to comunicate in this language.
+In some areas, it is still taught in schools and some elders are still able to communicate in this language.
 Some words used in Scotland are also from the Gaelic vocabulary, such as Loch (lake) and Glen (valley).

 The Highlands are not only rich in beautiful places but also in history, there are many historical places to visit, such as many castles, battlefields, old villages and standing stones.
-Many battles happened in the highlands from the invasion of Viking to the occupation of the british army and the rebellion of the Jacobites.
-With time, these conflicts and the increase in industrialisation in the central belt promising work for the now ex-farm labour forced the population to migrate to the south part of Scotland, leaving behind, small populated villages.
+Many battles happened in the highlands from the invasion of Viking to the occupation of the British army and the rebellion of the Jacobites.
+With time, these conflicts and the increase in industrialization in the central belt promising work for the now ex-farm labor forced the population to migrate to the south part of Scotland, leaving behind, small populated villages.